-For 1st Year enrolled in the project: Exhibit a binder portfolio highlighting at least three activities from the project manual.
+- For 1st year enrolled in the project: Exhibit a binder portfolio showcasing at least three activities from the project manual.
 Show basic activities and anything that extended lessons.
-For 2nd and 3rd Years in the project: Include everything from earlier years' work and add a section highlighting at least four additional activities per year.
-The use of page protectors is recommended.
+Use of page protectors is recommended. - For 2nd and 3rd Years in the project: Include everything from earlier years' work and add a section highlighting at least four additional activities per year.
+Use of page protectors is recommended.